 \subsubsection{Broader Potential Impact of Work}

-By exploring landscape of Australian news media and online misinformation space, we hope to raise awareness of how the language styles used in these online communities may appeal to vulnerable demographics.
-Also, understanding how misinformation is styled and packaged showed insights on how we can approach affected population with reliable information.
-Awareness goes both ways, though, and the results presented in the paper could also lead to malicious users learning about ways to easily manipulate the target audience.
-However, based on our observation, creators of misinformation with intention to reach a target population are already styling their messages accordingly.
-By showing that misinformation consumers are attracted to styled messages, we hope any entities involved in misinformation intervention campaigns utilize these findings.
+By exploring the landscape of Australian news media and the online misinformation space, we hope to raise awareness of how language styles used in online communities may appeal to vulnerable demographics.
+Understanding how misinformation is styled and packaged provides insights into how we can approach affected populations with reliable information.
+Awareness goes both ways, however, and the results presented in the paper could also lead to malicious users learning ways to easily manipulate a target audience.
+Based on our observations, however, creators of misinformation with the intention to reach a target population are already styling their messages accordingly.
+By showing that misinformation consumers are attracted to styled messages, we hope any entities involved in misinformation intervention campaigns can utilize these findings.

 Supplementary materials accompanying the paper \textit{Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content}.